Medusa-ML/ML-Template/README.md

 ### Will this run on Windows or macOS?

-Yes, but you need to install docker first, see link above. if on Windows run the ```windows-training-environment.sh``` feel free to open an issue if that doesn't work.
+Not really, but you can try if you must.

 ### How to I shut down the notebook?